ShogunPanda-archive/devdnsd/README.md

 The first argument of the function is the name you want to match.
 You can use regular expressions and this is highly recommended if you want to pass a block to the method (see below).

 The second argument should be the IP associated to the name.
+If the first argument is a regexp with groups, you can use the standard Ruby `String#gsub` substitution syntax for the reply.
-You can use `false` to reject matching for this nameserver.
+You can also use `false` to reject matching for this nameserver.
 In this case the next nameserver for the system will be used.
 You can skip this argument if you pass a block to the function.
+If you return `nil` from the block, then you'll be responsible to set the response via the [`transaction`](http://rubydoc.info/gems/rubydns/RubyDNS/Transaction) variable.

 The third argument can optionally be the record type for the resolv.
 By default is `:A`.
 This argument is ignored if you pass the block, as it assumes that the second argument is the record type.

 If you pass a block to the method, its return code will be taken as the result of the resolving.
 So if you return `false` then the resolving will be rejected.
-The block takes two arguments, `match` and `transaction`.
+The block takes three arguments, `match`, `type` and `transaction`.
 If you used regular expression for the first argument, then `match` will contain all the match information for the name.

 For some examples of rules, see the `config/devdnsd_config.sample` file into the repository.

 ## Remarks

-DevDNSd is tightly coupled with the OSX name resolution system, so it is only available for MacOSX.
+DevDNSd as a local resolver is tightly coupled with the OSX name resolution system, so it is only available for MacOSX.

+You can, anyway, run the software as DNS server.

 ## Contributing to devdns